Congruence (geometry): Congruent triangles on a sphere

 As with plane triangles, on a sphere two triangles sharing the same sequence of angle-side-angle (ASA) are necessarily congruent (that is, they have three identical sides and three identical angles).
 This can be seen as follows: One can situate one of the vertices with a given angle at the south pole and run the side with given length up the prime meridian.
 Knowing both angles at either end of the segment of fixed length ensures that the other two sides emanate with a uniquely determined trajectory, and thus will meet each other at a uniquely determined point; thus ASA is valid.

 The congruence theorems side-angle-side (SAS) and side-side-side (SSS) also hold on a sphere; in addition, if two spherical triangles have an identical angle-angle-angle (AAA) sequence, they are congruent (unlike for plane triangles).

 The plane-triangle congruence theorem angle-angle-side (AAS) does not hold for spherical triangles.
 As in plane geometry, side-side-angle (SSA) does not imply congruence.

 Notation

-A symbol commonly used for congruence is an equals symbol with a tilde above it, ≅, corresponding to the Unicode character 'approximately equal to' (U+2245).
-In the UK, the three-bar equal sign ≡ (U+2261) is sometimes used.
+A symbol commonly used for congruence is an equals symbol with a tilde above it, ≅, corresponding to the Unicode character "U+2245 ≅ APPROXIMATELY EQUAL TO" or LaTeX "\cong".
+In the UK, the three-bar equal sign, ≡, Unicode "U+2261 ≡ IDENTICAL TO" is sometimes used.